 Michelle Israel (Director of Artistic Services) has worked behind the camera in Film and Television for the last 10 years.
 Past projects have included “Gossip Girl”, “Mildred Pierce”, “Young Adult”, “Inside Llewyn Davis”, and “The Night Of”.
 Michelle graduated from New York University with a Bachelor’s Degree in Communications and currently lives in Brooklyn.

 Natalie Rohr (Director of Development) is the Associate Director of Special Events for Roundabout Theatre Company and has previously worked in various administrative and production roles with Big Apple Circus, The Czech-American Marionette Theatre Company, Summer Play Festival, Ardea Arts, and GOH Productions.
 Natalie graduated from New York University with a Bachelor of Science in Communication Studies with a focus on producing and theatre and currently resides in Brooklyn with her husband, daughter, and dog.

-Michael Sancilio (Executive Director) is a Vice President and Head of the Private Fund Client Service Team at Neuberger Berman LLC.
+Michael Sancilio (Executive Director) is a Director of Client Services at Ehrenkranz Partners L.P.
 Michael obtained a Master of Business Administration from Baruch College’s Zicklin School of Business and completed his undergraduate studies at New York University with a BA in Economics.
 Michael resides in New York City with his husband and two pets.